stefa-sal/figo/README.md

 - #### `figo profile init`

   - **Description:** Initialize profiles on a remote by transferring a set of required profiles from `local:default` to `remote:default`.
-Optionally, specify a custom list of profiles to transfer.
+Optionally, specify a custom list of profiles to transfer or list the default profiles.
   - **Syntax:**
       ```bash
       figo profile init remote [-f | --profile profiles]
+      figo profile init -l | --list
       ```
   - **Options:**
       - `remote`: Name of the remote to initialize.
 Can be specified as `my_remote` or `my_remote:`.
       - `-f, --profile`: Comma-separated list of profiles to transfer.
 Overrides the default list of profiles, which is hard-coded in the figo code.
+      - `-l, --list`: Display the default set of profiles that would be transferred during initialization.
+Cannot be used with a target remote.

   - **Details:**
       - If the remote already has a profile with the same name, it will not be overwritten.
       - If no custom list of profiles is provided, the default list of profiles is used.
+      - The `-l/--list` option outputs the default profiles and does not perform the initialization process.
+      - Using `-l/--list` alongside a `remote` argument results in an error.

   - **Examples:**
       ```bash